matrix-org/matrix-spec-proposals/proposals/3909-membership-based-mutes.md

 ## Proposal

 This proposal defines the `mute` membership type.
-If a user has this membership type in a room they are restricted to exclusively sending the read marker EDUs, leaving via setting their membership to `leave-mute` as defined later and `m.room.redaction` events.
+If a user has this membership type in a room they are restricted to exclusively sending receipts, leaving via setting

+their membership to `leave-mute` as defined later and `m.room.redaction` events.

 This proposal also introduces the new membership type of `leave-mute` this special membership